 - The last day to be approved for readmission is the Friday prior to the start of the term.
-Please note that processing may take up to 10 business days. - If the student has attended other institutions since leaving Augsburg, official transcripts must be submitted to the Registrar's Office.
+Please note that processing may take up to 10 business days. - Students who must withdraw solely due to military service obligations will be able to readmit by submitting the Application for Readmission to the Registrar's Office.
+Currently serving members of the military are encouraged to review Augsburg's Military Called to Active Duty policy if a call to service will interrupt a semester in progress. - If the student has attended other institutions since leaving Augsburg, official transcripts must be submitted to the Registrar's Office.
 If any transcripts show in-progress coursework, an updated official transcript will need to be received by Augsburg in order to verify that the in-progress coursework was later dropped, withdrawn from, or graded.
 Upon receipt, new official college transcripts will be evaluated for possible transfer credit.
-Failure to submit the replacement official transcript in a timely manner will result in a registration hold. - All financial holds must be cleared before a student can be approved for readmission.
+Failure to submit the replacement official transcript in a timely manner will result in a registration hold.

-- If the student was academically suspended, withdrew while on academic warning or probation, or has a GPA below 2.0, they will need to submit a personal statement explaining their circumstances for review by the Student Standing Committee. - If the student withdrew for medical reasons, a doctor's note indicating the student is well enough to resume studies must be submitted with the application.
+- All financial holds must be cleared before a student can be approved for readmission. - If the student was academically suspended, withdrew while on academic warning or probation, or has a GPA below 2.0, they will need to submit a personal statement explaining their circumstances for review by the Student Standing Committee. - If the student withdrew for medical reasons, a doctor's note indicating the student is well enough to resume studies must be submitted with the application.